5 Ways to Protect Your Privacy on Social Media

 Using social media comes at the cost of our privacy, and that is because of the companies behind these platforms.
 In most cases, have to collect data to generate revenue.
 They either use data to serve ads on behalf of businesses or sell it to others for things like public relations and machine learning.

-The following are five things you can do to make it a little harder for others to collect your data through social networking applications and sites:
+The following are five things based on our research that you can do to make it a little harder for others to collect your data through social networking applications and sites:

 1. Use VPN encryption

-virtual private network (VPN) is a service that gives you control over how your devices interact with the internet.
-In particular, with it, you can easily mask your location and make it a little harder for others to monitor your activity, collect your data as well as access credentials to your digital wallets.
+virtual private network (VPN) is a service that gives you control over how your devices interact with the Internet.
+With it, you can easily mask your location and make it a little harder for others to monitor your activity, collect your data, and access credentials to your digital wallets.

-The service works by encrypting your communication and directing it through a secure channel to a server that assigns a new IP address before getting out to the web.
-With VPN encryption and a new identity server, it is a little difficult for someone to follow your communication back to where it originates.
+The service encrypts your communication and directs it through a secure channel to a server that assigns a new IP address before sending it to the web.
+With VPN encryption and a new identity server, it is difficult for someone to follow your communication back to where it originated.

-VPN solutions exist both for desktops and mobile devices.
-Often a single plan will serve all your devices.
+VPN solutions exist for desktops and mobile devices.
+Often, a single plan serves all devices.

 2. Use the website instead of the app

 Mobile social media applications are created for convenience while on the go.
-However, it turns out that mobile applications are also often designed with a higher capability for collecting data.
-According to Statista, up to 91.5 Facebook users access the platform through their smartphones.
+However, they are also often designed with a higher capability for collecting data.
+According to Statista, up to 98% of Facebook users access the platform through their smartphones.

 A mobile app often collects data on your activity on other installed applications.
-It can also map your movements throughout the day using the GPS feature on your phone as well as mobile network triangulation.
+It can also map your movements throughout the day using your phone’s GPS feature and mobile network triangulation.

-In the recent past, the experience you get on the mobile application and the one on the browser has grown less different for most social media platforms.
-And that means there is less excuse for why you need to install the app.
+In recent years, the experience you get on the mobile application and the one on the browser has become less different for most social media platforms.
+That means there is less reason to install the app.

-You can reduce the amount of data the social networking site collects by using the web version.
-You can make it even better if you make it a habit to access the site from your stationary device, such as a desktop.
+Using the web version can reduce the amount of data the social networking site collects.
+Accessing the site from a stationary device, such as a desktop, can make it even better.

 3. Turn off location when not needed

 There are many instances when you need the GPS location tracker on your phone.
-However, there are many other times when you don’t need it on, and the only purpose it serves during these periods is to help apps collect data and relay it to others.
-For example, when you use a taxi-hailing app like Uber or when you need some help with navigation.
+However, there are many other times when you don’t need it, and the only purpose it serves during these periods is to help apps collect data and relay it to others.
+For example, you can turn it on when you use a taxi-hailing app like Uber or need help navigating.

 4. Accept friendship from people you know in real life

-Social networking sites have made it easier to connect with people from anywhere worldwide.
+Social networking sites have made connecting with people from anywhere worldwide easier.
 We often don’t know who the people on our networks are or what they do.
 That means it is easier for criminals to get their way into your networks and do surveillance on you.
 A total stranger can have a very good idea about your daily routines.

 Unless it is for your business, limit the people you connect with to those you know in real life or those you have something important to share.
-In the least, try to know the reason for every connection you have on social media.
+At the very least, try to see the reason for every connection you have on social media.

 5. Know about and make use of the privacy settings